karthik-151/SD-TASK-3/README.md

 --> The program provides a menu-driven interface where users can:

-Create a new task
+.Create a new task

-View all tasks
+.View all tasks

-Update an existing task
+.Update an existing task

-Delete a task
+.Delete a task

-Exit the program
+.Exit the program

 This is a console application (runs in terminal/PowerShell/command prompt).